zackstout/beatles-songwriting/README.md

 - (p.
 364) A key switch can only occur when it involves a chord that does not belong to the original key.
 - (p.
 366) The modulation map: using the circle of fifths to map out "distance" between key centers.
 - We see that "From me to you" was just the tip of the iceberg.
+- 🎵 The night before

 ### bVII

+- 🎵 Penny lane
+- 🎵 magical mystery tour

 ### bIII

+- 🎵 two of us
+- 🎵 another girl
+- 🎵 lady madonna
+- 🎵 she came in through the bathroom window
+- 🎵 free as a bird
+- 🎵 here, there and everywhere

 ### bVI

+- 🎵 come and get it
+- 🎵 smoke gets in your eyes
+- 🎵 glass onion

 ### bII